What Do I Need to Know About Autism Coverage?

 If you have questions about any plan requirements or need help:

-• Or, call the mental health preauthorization number on the back of your Blue Cross ID card; it may be called something different, like behavioral or mental health
+Have questions?
+Call the mental health prior authorization number on the back of your Blue Cross ID card; it may be called something different, like behavioral or mental health.

 There are two ways you can obtain a comprehensive evaluation: